Molecular evolution: Origins of new genes

 New genes arise from several different genetic mechanisms including gene duplication, de novo gene birth, retrotransposition, chimeric gene formation, recruitment of non-coding sequence into an existing gene, and gene truncation.

 Gene duplication initially leads to redundancy.
 However, duplicated gene sequences can mutate to develop new functions or specialize so that the new gene performs a subset of the original ancestral functions.
 Retrotransposition duplicates genes by copying mRNA to DNA and inserting it into the genome.
 Retrogenes generally insert into new genomic locations, lack introns, and sometimes develop new expression patterns and functions.

-Chimeric genes form when duplication, deletion, or incomplete retrotransposition combines portions of two different coding sequences to produce a novel gene sequence.
-Chimeras often cause regulatory changes and can shuffle protein domains to produce novel adaptive functions.

 De novo gene birth can give rise to protein-coding genes and non-coding genes from previously non-functional DNA.
 For instance, Levine and colleagues reported the origin of five new genes in the D. melanogaster genome.
 Similar de novo origin of genes has also been shown in other organisms such as yeast, rice and humans.
 De novo genes may evolve from spurious transcripts that are already expressed at low levels.